 In the West, activism surrounds girls being sent home for wearing clothing deemed “distracting.”
 Last week a group of high school students in Staten Island—90 per cent of them girls—received detentions for wearing tank tops and shorts to school.
 The insurrection follows on the heels of a female high school student in Florida being made to wear a “shame suit”—oversized red sweatpants and a neon yellow shirt, both with the words “Dress code violation” written on them.

 “It’s archaic, making appearance more important than education,” says Lilinaz Evans, a 16-year-old feminist activist in London, England.
-“I know schools [in the U.K.] that make girls kneel on the floor; if their skirt doesn’t touch, they get detention.
+“I know schools [in] that make girls kneel on the floor; if their skirt doesn’t touch, they get detention.
 Or if someone’s hair is not the right colour a lot of schools will send a girl—it’s very rarely a boy—home.”
 The policies are disrespectful to boys as well, says Evans: “It’s saying they can’t control themselves if they see an inch of shoulder.”